ritaturk/xenko-docs/manual/getting-started/introduction-to-scenes.md

    _Basic scene in Xenko_

-To start adding content to your scene, see [Positioning entities](positioning-entities.md)
+To learn more about basic Scene concepts, see [Scene navigation](scene-navigation.md).